genevieveemmy/crypto-automation-etl/README.md

 *   **Containerized Portability:** Eliminated local system dependency issues by packing computing, storage, and analytics tools into isolated environments.
 *   **Database Management:** Leveraged isolated environment credentials (`crypto_data`) using secure schemas to manage data access layers.
 *   **Decoupled Architecture:** Separated storage (MySQL) from execution engines (Airflow) and presentation software (Grafana) to align with enterprise design standards.
+*   **Database Persistence** Containers are completely ephemeral by nature, when a container crashes, restarts, or updates, any data stored inside the container is wiped out instantly.
+Using volumes ensure that data persists beyond the container lifecycle.